Key numbers

 Mar 2, 2026

-JPMorgan calls CLARITY Act a major H2 2026 catalyst; Polymarket odds hit 72%
+JPMorgan calls CLARITY Act a major H2 2026 driver for crypto; Polymarket odds hit 61%

 JPMorgan analysts led by Nikolaos Panigirtzoglou published a research note describing CLARITY Act passage by midyear as a “positive catalyst” for digital assets, citing regulatory clarity, institutional scaling, and tokenization growth as key drivers.
-Separately, Polymarket priced 2026 signing odds at 72%—up roughly 12 points from the prior week—while Ripple CEO Brad Garlinghouse put passage odds at 80–90% by late April.
+Separately, Polymarket priced 2026 signing odds at 61%—up roughly down 12 points from last month.
 Via Yahoo Finance

 Mar 1, 2026